Olle Zetterquist

-Olle Zetterquist (born 15 January 1927) is a Swedish artist and violinist.
+Olle Zetterquist (15 January 1927 – 20 September 2024) was a Swedish artist and violinist.
 He was educated at the Valand Academy and became established in the Swedish artworld in the 1950s.
-He has often collaborated with his brother Jörgen Zetterquist, also an artist and musician.
+He had often collaborated with his brother Jörgen Zetterquist, also an artist and musician.
 His works stretch from abstract organic painting to naturalism, with a focus on composition and colour values.
 Many of his subjects are from the nature around Arvika, where he is from.
-He is married to the artist Denice Zetterquist.
+He was married to the artist Denice Zetterquist.
 Their daughter Nina Zetterquist is a textile artist.
+Zetterquist died on 20 September 2024, at the age of 97.